-Lorenzo tells us that Stromboli actually has three active craters, the most interesting is the Sciara del Fuoco, or Stream of Fire, that is a depression prone to bleeding lava into the ocean below.
+Lorenzo tells us that Stromboli actually has three active craters, the most interesting is the Sciara del Fuoco, or Stream of Fire, which is a depression-prone to bleeding lava into the ocean below.

 Possibly to calm us Lorenzo says that Stromboli’s biggest explosion was eighty years ago in 1930, when rocks bombed the villages below and lava flowed between the houses and into the ocean, killing six people in the process.

 I feel as if I am Frodo standing above Mount Doom as I watch vapour escaping from the fissures.

 The smoke turns dark and dirty and moments later a deep grumble erupts from the earth.

 Like a gunshot, the pressure is released and rocks explode into the air with a tail of white-hot fire closer to us than is comfortable.

 Not wanting to tempt fate any further Lorenzo ushers us off the lip and back down the other side of the volcano.

 After seeing the craters and the power of these relatively minor eruptions I’m happy to get out of the firing line.

 Using the moon and the streak of the Milky Way to guide us we trudge back through the knee-deep black sand.

 The thunder-crack of the volcano shudders above us every twenty minutes during our descent and I occasionally glance up to see if there are any rogue boulders flying through the air, though in the moonlight it is impossible to tell.